Udrasht/KNN-Tweets-and-Metadata/README.md

 <br><br>

 ### The Dataset
-The dataset is avaible in the zip file which is a collection of *11099 tweets*.
+The dataset is avaible in the data folder which is a collection of *11099 tweets*.
 The data will be in the form of a csv file.
-The ground truth is also given in the zip file which corresponds to whether a tweet was popular or not.
+The ground truth is also given in the data folder which corresponds to whether a tweet was popular or not.
 Since the task involves selecting features yourself to vectorize a tweet , we suggest some data analysis of the columns you consider important.